MSMazaya/backend-interview/README.md

 **Login**
 ----
-  Create user for the API usage.
+  Logging in to the API to get Header Bearer token for authentication.
 * **URL**

   /auth/login